 I have little information at this time.
 I do know that Prince Albert began tutoring Alice after Vicky was mairred.
 Unlike the situation with Vicky, the Queen did not compklain.

-We do not yet have a separate page for Louis IV, we do have a page on Hesse Darmstadt.
+We do not yet have a separate page for Louis IV, we do have a page on Hesse Darmstadt often described as by Rhine.
 The Landgraviate of Hesse-Darmstadt was established by George I, son of Philip the Magnanimous in 1567.
 It became a Grand Duchy in 1806.
 Although Hesse-Darmstadt also supported Austria in the Austro-Prussian War (1866), unlike Hesse-Kassel, it managed to maintain its independence when the Prussians proved victorious.
 The capital Darmstadt is

 south of Frankfurt, a few miles from the Rhinr River.
 Hesse-Darmstadt entered the German Empire in 1871.
 The family mairred into the British, Prussian, and Russian royal family and was given the Bulgarian Crown--although the prince receiving it was forced abdicate because he objected to democratic constitutions.
 Grand Duke Ernst-Ludwig (Ernst-Louis) of Hesse and by Rhine abdicated on November 9, 1918.
 The best known modern descendent is probably Lord Mountbatten.